Blaizzy/mlx-embeddings/docs/Analytics.md

 ## What?

-Homebrew's analytics record some shared information for every event:
+Homebrew's analytics record some shared information for every formula or cask event:

 - Whether the data is being sent from CI, e.g. `true` if the CI environment variable is set.
 - Whether you are using the default install prefix (e.g. `/opt/homebrew`) or a custom one (e.g. `/home/mike/.brew`).
 If your prefix is custom, it will be sent as `custom-prefix` to preserve anonymity.